LeviG68/atom-intro/readme.md

   * [csslint](https://atom.io/packages/csslint) adds support for CSS
 **[ruby-block](https://atom.io/packages/ruby-block)** adds highlighting based on where our cursor is to help us see the structure of our code

-**[javascript-snippets](https://atom.io/packages/javascript-snippets)** lets us type out shortcuts for common JS code and it will expand out to the full text.

 **[csscomb](https://atom.io/packages/csscomb)** helps us keep our CSS neat and tidy by sorting our properties within each rule according to convention.

 **[auto-complete+](https://atom.io/packages/autocomplete-plus)** is a core package in Atom, but you should look at this and see about installing more 'providers' which enhance the auto-complete functionality.